ONS-Innovation/keh-digital-landscape/mkdocs/docs/pages/statistics/index.md

 - Click on a language card that has a colour other than grey and it will take you to the /radar page with the info box filled with the language details

 - Use the search bar to search for a language (CMD + K or CTRL + K)

+## Technology Grouping

+Some languages are grouped together on the Tech Radar for consistency:

+- **Javascript/Typescript**: Clicking on either "Javascript" or "Typescript" language cards will navigate to the "Javascript/Typescript" entry on the radar page
+- Other special matchers may apply similarly based on Tech Radar configuration